Camille Desmoulins: Political career, Le Vieux Cordelier, and downfall

+Otherwise, I no longer see in the Republic anything but the flat calm of despotism and the smooth surface of the stagnant waters of a swamp; I see in it only an equality of fear, the leveling of courage, and the most generous spirits as base as the most vulgar.Desmoulins also reiterated his opposition to the war with Austria and its allies, stating that "war will always be the resource of despotism, which by its very nature has no power but that of arms and can gain nothing except at the point of a sword."
+He accused Robespierre of hypocrisy for entirely reversing his views on the war, which he had originally opposed.

 On 7 January 1794, the Jacobin Club sought to expel Desmoulins from its number.
 Robespierre, initially seeking to protect Desmoulins, suggested as an alternative that the offending issues of the Vieux Cordelier be publicly burnt.
-Desmoulins' response,"Brûler n'est pas répondre" ("Burning is not answering"), echoed the cry of Jean-Jacques Rousseau, the influential philosopher whose work was central to Robespierre's own vision of the Republic.
+Desmoulins' response, "Brûler n'est pas répondre" ("Burning is not answering"), echoed the cry of Jean-Jacques Rousseau, the influential philosopher whose work was central to Robespierre's own vision of the Republic.
 Robespierre responded to this by calling Desmoulins a "spoilt child" and saying that: "Camille, that if you weren't Camille, we wouldn't have so much indulgence for you.
 We treat you like a lost child, and you dare to complain. [...]
 Well, since he wishes it, let him be covered in ignominy."
 Despite this, Desmoulins refused to renounce the Vieux Cordelier.

+Also in the seventh number, Desmoulins expressed his view that it was freedom of the press and the form of government, rather than virtue, that was the essential basis of a republic.
+In this, he again directly countered the views of Robespierre.